4 - Something to do

 “Never!
 My companion here intends to register as an adventurer!”

-Without making eye contact, the elf grabbed a form from a stack on her desk and dipped a quill in an inkwell.
+She paused for a moment, put the form back in the drawer, and grabbed a new one from a stack on her desk and dipped a quill in an inkwell.
 “Name?”

 The attendant turned and looked over her glasses at me in a way that was much too old-lady-ish for her youthful appearance. “…Papers?”

-We went back and forth with several more questions, and the guild representative’s rudeness grew in proportion with the line behind us.
-Eventually, though, it was over.
+We went back and forth through several more questions, and the guild representative’s rudeness grew in proportion with the line behind us.
+Eventually, though, she asked for my fingerprint (evidently, I still had them), and then it was done.

 “That’s all.
 Here’s your proof of membership.”
 She handed us a sheet of sturdy parchment and nodded toward the back wall.
 “Quest board’s over there.”

-Absentmindedly, I looked at the paper the attendant gave us, and was surprised to see that the letters closely resembled English cursive.
-Though the words were spelled a little differently than I was used to, it didn’t take long for the inner voice I had learned in my past life to start lining up with what my new ears expected.
-The document was on official-looking letterhead from the “Millstone Adventurer’s Guild”, followed by a paragraph waxing poetic about the organization’s noble goals.
-Below that was business: my name, age, and a variety of other fields labelled with unfamiliar acronyms and jargon.
+Absentmindedly, I looked at the paper the attendant gave us.
+While the letters were inscrutable at first glance, it didn’t take me long to realize that they were just English cursive, mirrored from left-to-right.
+Reading backwards was a challenge, but if I took my time to puzzle it out… The document was on official-looking letterhead from the “dliuG s’rerutnevdA enotslliM,” followed by a few lines waxing poetic about the organization’s noble goals.
+Below that was business: my pseudonym, age, and a variety of other fields labelled with unfamiliar acronyms and jargon.

 Brask spotted me focusing on the form and his eyes widened in surprise.
 “You can read!
 That makes this so much easier!”

 Once again, I worried for a moment that I had accidentally given away the game, but Brask somehow managed to rationalize it.
-“Oh, uh, I only know the basics..?”
+“I, uh… Only know the basics…?”

 “That’s more than enough for now.
 Come on, you can help pick one out.”

 The board was covered with slips of paper describing jobs that the locals had put out requests for.
-Monster extermination, delivery, construction, resource-gathering… Each quest was marked with a letter from E to A. As we rifled through them, Brask told me about how adventurers were ranked: I started at rank F, which meant I couldn’t take any quests without a higher-ranked party member.
+Monster extermination, delivery, construction, resource-gathering… Each quest was marked with a letter from E to A. As we rifled through them, Brask told me about how adventurers were ranked: I started at rank F, which meant I couldn’t take any quests until I completed an E-rank quest with a higher-ranked party member.
 Brask was rank C, which meant he could take C-rank quests on his own, or B-rank with a higher-rank companion.
-Quests also had payments listed, mostly in the currency I learned about before, though some were more exotic: one just said “keep anything that isn’t nailed down”.
+The slips also had payments listed, mostly in the currency I learned about before, though some were more exotic: one just said “.nwod delian t’nsi taht gnihtyna peek”

 Eventually, I found an E-rank quest, with a drawing of a particular wild herb that was to be collected from the forest south of the town and delivered to the local bakery.
 “Brask, how about this one?”